wfortin/wfortin.github.io/_posts/2013-06-03-Hello-World.md

 This is my first post, in my first blog.
 I've been wanting to do this for a long time.
 This blog will primarly be about programming and technology.
 I will try to leave the most information on Node.js, Heroku, CSS, UX/UI, JavaScript, Linux, Web Development or any cool stuff that I run into and find interesting to experiment with.

+> 2014-04-30 : Side note, this blog is now hosted on github and uses Jekyll blog engine

 Let's start right with this blog...
 I could have done it on wordpress or drupal but since i got into Node I don't really want to go back to PHP programming.
 I found an interessting Node package for blogging easily : Poet.
 I've set up a running server on heroku and was done in about an hour.

 Here's how I set up my blog.